OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required.
-The effect involves a card that, on hover, expands to reveal additional content smoothly.
-We will use pure CSS to achieve this.
+This document details how to create an expanding card effect using only CSS.
+No JavaScript is required!
+This effect involves a card that expands to reveal more content when hovered over, providing a smooth and engaging user experience.
+We'll leverage CSS transitions and transforms to achieve this.

 **Description of the Styling:**

-The card is styled using a simple container with a background image and text.
-On hover, the card expands vertically, revealing hidden content below.
-We achieve the smooth transition using CSS transitions and transforms.
-The hidden content slides up from below the card.
+The card uses a simple design with a background color and padding.
+The key to the expanding effect lies in the use of CSS transitions on the `transform` and `box-shadow` properties.
+On hover, the card scales up slightly, creating an expanding animation.
+Simultaneously, a subtle box shadow appears, adding depth and highlighting the interaction.

 **Full Code:**